Labour’s secret tax plans – explained

 However, in neither case is it clear that these will raise significant amounts of tax, and the changes may even result in a net cost to the new government.

-I wrote about school fees recently with a suggestion that, although there are risks, it could make sense to pay some fees in advance.
+I wrote about school fees recently with a suggestion that, although there are risks, it could make sense to pay some fees in advance – depending on caveats in the school’s fee contract.

 The question is how many parents will decide that private education is no longer affordable and attempt to move their children into the state system, thereby placing an additional cost on the education budget.